chyuck/chyuck.github.io/README.md

 ### Senior Software Engineer at CustIS, LLC
 Oct 2009 – Mar 2012 | Moscow, Russia
+- Retail management system for sport goods retail chain
+   - Worked as software engineer in a self-contained cross-functional Scrum team for 3-tier architecture product, using C#/ASP.NET/WCF/WinForms and PLSQL/Oracle
+   - Played active role in development, deployment and production support processes
+   - Decoupled business logic from data access ORM layer to allow complete mocking and unit testing, which leaded to better test coverage and faster continuous integration process
+   - Developed tool for stress testing, using C#/.NET and JetBrains TeamCity

 ### Senior Software Engineer and Team Lead at Smart Solutions, LLC
 May 2008 – Oct 2009 | Tashkent, Uzbekistan